 specific requirements credit unions must follow under the law.
 Together we accomplished a lot on the regulatory front in

-League to provide regulators front-end input – practical insights
+together through The League to provide regulators front-end input.
+They

-said Jo Whiting, The League's Executive Vice President/Chief Advocacy
+regulation takes," said Jo Whiting, The League's Executive Vice

-Our entire article series about what we have accomplished together in 2013 as a united League is archived at www.theleague.coop/membershipmatters.
+Watch League News for more about what we have accomplished together in 2012 as a united League.
+Our entire article series is being archived as it unfolds at www.theleague.coop/membershipmatters.

 ©2005 Wisconsin Credit Union League.
 All rights reserved.